Your preferences have been updated.

 Aruba’s national flag was officially adopted on March 18, 1976, along with the official anthem "Aruba Dushi Tera".

-The four colours of the flag each have significance.
+Each of the four colours of the flag of Aruba has significance.

 The Blue represents the sea that surrounds Aruba;

 Yellow is the colour of abundance, representing the island's past and its industries of gold, aloe and oil;

 Red is for the love each Aruban has for the country and the ancient Brazilwood industry;